SarahTaylorProject/trove_experiment/digital_death_trip_python/README.md

 When the program runs poorly it is just distracting and annoying!

 ## Improvements Needed/Ideas
+- Need to update to bring across/ replicate the last parts of (v1) functionality from Ruby to Python: reading headlines, picking random article, and fetching article.
 - Code cleanup.
 - More flexibility in search terms.
 - More map smarts.